andrewsm240/goes-data/README.md

-# Numpy Plugin Example
+# Plugin for GOES 16/17

-This is a simple plugin which uses numpy to compute some stats on a test image.
-While not very useful on its own, it serves as a starting point for other plugin developers.
+This is a simple plugin which downloads GOES 16/17 ABI Level-1b products from Amazon S3.

 ## Overview